//php if (is_single()) : ?>

 We understand how time constraints conflict with your need to follow industry trends.
 Please subscribe here and we’ll notify you when we periodically post articles and news briefs.

 As anticipated, the federal Occupational Safety and Health Administration (OSHA) released its proposed workplace heat standard on July 2, 2024.
-A public comment period will start when it is published in the Federal Register.
-(The publication date is pending.)
+The public comment period is currently open and you may submit comments and attachments electronically at www.regulations.gov, Docket No. OSHA-2021-0009 by January 14, 2025.

 If enacted, the standard is expected to substantially decrease the risk of heat-related injuries, illnesses and fatalities for about 36 million U.S. employees.
 Exposure to heat and humidity can cause symptoms ranging from mild to life-threatening.
 (Refer to our latest fact sheet on Heat Intolerance and Other Medication Side Effects for recommended preventive measures.)